-As per HMRC statistics, on an unadjusted basis, the sale of completed residential properties in the month of October increased 12 percent in comparison to the previous month, and the growth was 3.92 percent y-o-y.
+As per HMRC statistics, on an unadjusted basis, the sale of completed property in the month of October increased 12 percent in comparison to the previous month, and the growth was 3.92 percent y-o-y.
+The full form of HMRC ( Her Majesty's Revenue and Customs).
 The data on completed property transactions found an increase in the optimism and growth outside London.
-During the last quarter of the year, overseas buyers continued to invest to gain access to UK properties.
+During the last quarter of the year, overseas buyers continued to invest to gain access to UK property.
 Singapore based alternative asset manager - Elite Partner Capital that specializes in international asset announced to acquire the biggest private developer of UK Telereal Trillium.
 The current acquisition is believed to be a low risk long-term profitable deal where many global investors are seeking opportunities in such markets.

 Currently, the capital city and the South East regions are undergoing difficult conditions but the overall market continues to grow where property transactions are constantly gaining.
 Experts believe transactions in November and December will remain steady as the number of people registering to buy a home increased 37 percent y-o-y.
 In comparison to last year and year before, the number of people seeking opportunities in real estate markets continues to grow.

-Some regions in the UK are returning to sustainable growth where East Dunbartonshire, Edinburgh, and East Renfrewshire are regions where the average price of properties is now over £250,000.
-Edinburg sale volume decreased in Q3 10.2 percent due to a supply shortage, but, East Dunbartonshire rose 9.7% and East Renfrewshire grew 1.4%.
+Some regions in the UK are returning to sustainable growth where East Dunbartonshire, Edinburgh, and East Renfrewshire are regions where the average price of the property is now over £250,000.
+Edinburg sale volume decreased in Q3 10.2 percent due to a supply housing shortage, but, East Dunbartonshire rose 9.7% and East Renfrewshire grew 1.4%.